Diagnosis and Preventive Care:

 Digital X-Rays

-Digital Radiographs (Digital X-ray’s) provide our dentists and dental hy with essential information to aid and supplement clinical findings that may not be visible during a regular dental exam.
+Digital Radiographs (Digital X-ray’s) provide our dentists and dental hygienist with essential information to aid and supplement clinical findings that may not be visible during a regular dental exam.

 What Dental X-ray’s Reveal: